Skip to main content

 • Inactive: Calls go to busy signal, SMS rejected

-Releasing a number is permanent.
+Deleting a number is permanent.
 The number returns to the public pool and you may not be able to get it back.
+Numbers purchased within the last 30 days cannot be released from the carrier immediately — they are marked for future cleanup.

 External SIP Trunks